There are 3 Companies in Albania

 The ICT sector in Kosovo has a positive trade balance, where 78% of the companies export services, being 27% to Switzerland and 23% to Germany.
 Also, the government works with laws and opportunities to offer strong learning in IT and English skills.

-We also need to have a look at Romania’s industry to finish this section, this country has particularly well-qualified management and technical workers, the current trends in outsourcing in Eastern Europe have allowed Romanian IT service providers to establish themselves in a high position when compared with other European competitors.
+We also need to have a look at Romania’s industry to finish this section.
+This country has particularly well-qualified management and technical workers; the current trends in outsourcing in Eastern Europe have allowed Romanian IT service providers to establish themselves in a high position when compared with other European competitors.
 This country is the 6th in the world, regarding IT certified specialists per capita, ahead of Germany, the UK, and Canada, because of their multilingual and technical skills.

-Albanian ICT in 2022
+Albanian ICT in 2025

-Albania is a good country in terms of IT industry development, you can find qualified professionals and companies with cheap prices for outsourcing services, the law, and the taxes are also favorable, and there are a lot of companies from other countries that develop their companies and services in this country.
+Albania is a good country in terms of IT industry development.
+You can find qualified professionals and companies with cheap prices for outsourcing services.
+The law and the taxes are also favorable, and there are a lot of companies from other countries that develop their companies and services in this country.
 It’s needed to be aware of some aspects that we already discussed in the relevant section, as it’s generally a safe country, there are some things you have to be aware of such as the possibility of natural disasters, scams or terrorist attacks, if you are trying to outsource your products or services to this country, the majority of these aspects will not affect you as you don’t have to be there, but be aware of the scams and always choose companies and professionals with proven experience to work with, and then you’ll be able to get all the benefits of outsourcing your services to this country and also helping them to boost their ICT industry.

 What is Progressive Web Apps and what are its benefits for your projects?